');

 About Valley, NE

-Valley is a small community in Nebraska with a population of 3,113 residents.
-The median household income is $106,750 per year, which is above the national average.
-The median age in Valley is 47.1 years.
+Valley is a small town located in Nebraska with a population of 3,113 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $106,750 per year, which is 42% above the national median of $75,149.
+The median age of 47.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Valley Ranks in Nebraska